cqsupport/fix-instructions/reindexing-preextracted-text/README.md

 4. Click *Save All* on the top left
 5. Monitor reindexing via the error.log file.
 See [here](https://helpx.adobe.com/experience-manager/kb/Analyzing-AEM-Indexing-Issues.html) for how to monitor indexing.

-## Out-of-band or offline reindexing
+## Create a new checkpoint
-1A.
-Create a checkpoint using the JMX console if AEM is running
+A. Create the checkpoint using the JMX console (if AEM is running)
    1. Go to this URL on the host:
       /system/console/jmx/org.apache.jackrabbit.oak%3Aname%3DSegment+node+store+checkpoint+management%2Ctype%3DCheckpointManager
    2. Click "createCheckpoint(long p1)"
    3. Enter 864000000 and click "Invoke"
    4. Copy the checkpoint id to a text file

-1B.
-OR, stop AEM and create a checkpoint using oak-run console
+B. *OR*, stop AEM and create a checkpoint using oak-run console
    1. Run the command below to open an oak-run console shell
       ```
       java -Xmx2g -jar -oak-run-1.22.4.jar console /mnt/crx/author/crx-quickstart/repository/segmentstore